Rithvikns/Time_Sensitive_Networking-Software_Defined_networking/assignments/assignment2/README.md

 **Deadline** for turning in solutions: **Thursday, May 25, 2023 (end of day)**

+All tools required for this tasks are installed on your virtual machine hosted by us and in the virtual machine image that you can use on your own machine.

 # Background

 See slides provided in this repository in the folder `/sdn`.